top of page

 While the carbohydrate debate is ongoing, one thing everyone can agree on is that there are "good" carbs and "bad" carbs.

 Fibre, an indigestible complex carbohydrate, can aid digestive transit and the excretion of hairballs.
-You can get specialist food with added fibre for this very reason.
 Wild cats would get fibre from the bones, fur and partially digested plant matter from the stomachs of their prey.

 Starch is another complex carbohydrate that the body converts into glucose to provide energy to the cells.
-It's easier to digest than sugar and can be found in grains and vegetables.
-Starch is necessary in dry foods as it acts as the "glue" that holds the ingredients together.
+It's easier to digest than sugar, and starch is necessary in dry foods as it acts as the "glue" that holds the ingredients together.

 Calico cat with orange, black and white fur carries a mouse in its mouth, walking on a stone path.